• Skip to primary navigation

 Flying Canoë Volant

-Rooted in a French legend shared with First Nations/Metis peoples around Edmonton, this high-energy evening outdoor festival is a must-do if you appreciate local Canadian folklore and great story-telling.
+Rooted in a French legend shared with First Nations/Metis peoples around Edmonton, this high-energy evening outdoor festival is a must-do if you appreciate local Canadian folklore and great storytelling.
 Lit by the glow of colourful LED lighting, festival-goers wander among tipis and enjoy performances with music and dancing, experience Indigenous art, hot drinks, bannock-roasting, and fire-pit conversations with new and old friends.
 There’s no shortage of good cheer at the Flying Canoë Volant – and it will warm you to your very soul!

 • Price: Free admission.